Jesse1211/ECS-189L/ProjectDocumetation.md

 - Enemy Health bar:

   The Enemy health bar is implemented in the same way as the player health bar.
 However, these bars are linked to two game bosses, namely Fanboy and Gunslinger.
 Their health bars are displayed above their heads and have the capability to track the bosses' movements.
 The value of the health bar is updated by the script called `IdleState` and `GunSlinderIdleState`.
 In these two scripts, they have a common state, which is `IsHit`.
 It can be accessed when the Bosses are hit by the player.
+Furthermore, I have made modifications to the "bolt" script, enabling it to reduce the enemy's HP by a specific amount when hit by a remote attack.
+Additionally, the `masterWeapon` can deal more damage compared to the "bolt."
+It is a trick in our game because the Boss will recover his HP when his HP is lower than 30 and transform to another places.
+However, the `masterWeapon` possesses the power to deliver a fatal blow to the Boss, bypassing its HP recovery mechanism.

 - ThunderBolt：

 	Before the player can confront the Boss in the battle scene, they must first engage in conversation with the Non-Player Character (NPC).
 Once the dialogue with the NPC concludes, a thunder-created battle zone materializes.
 When the player collides with the thunder, their HP will be reduced.
 The player is restricted from leaving this zone until they have successfully defeated the Boss.
 This battle zone is implemented by the script called `thunderTrigger`.
 I attach the trigger script to the NPC, specifically the deer character.

 - Enemy AI:

 	The Fanboy AI and Gunslinger AI are implemented by using the finite state machine.
 The scripts are under the file called EnemyAI.
 "Model" holds the fundamental data. `IdleState` includes eight states, namely `Idle`, `Patrol`, `Chase`, `React`, `Attack`, `IsHit`, `Death`, and `Teleport`.
 They are able to transition between states under the condition.
 These states allow the AI to do some simple decisions.
 For instance, if the AI's HP falls below 30, it has the ability to teleport to a different location for HP recovery.
 Moreover, AI can chase and attack the player in a given area.
 The designated area is formed by utilizing multiple coordinates, including `PatrolPoints`, `ChasePoints`, and `TelePoints`.
 In addition, for each state, I design a `set`, `get` function to deliever the `HP` for the following state. `FSM` is an executor, which provides some helper functions such as TransitionState, Flip, and OnTriggerEnter2D to help transition the states.